 These two types differ from each other in terms of the elements that compose them and the goals they meet.

-To sum up, it’s undoubtedly important to working on brand identity because, whereas there are many copywriters, only a few can say they have appealing brands.
-Nevertheless, it’s a Brand — a Brand with the capital B — that you’ll fall in love with at first sight and first reading.
+To sum up, it’s essential to work on brand identity and keep improving it because, whereas there are many copywriters, only a few can say they have appealing brands.

 For me, “Mary Copyns” is that Brand.

 And although “Mary Copyns” doesn’t live anymore on María’s website, I’m positive that Mary is still alive in all the content María crafts.

 That’s what Brands do.